k0ruy/dots/README.md

 # The dots for my """rice"""
 ⚠️ &nbsp; PLEASE READ THIS! this customization really was inspired a lot by https://github.com/AlexvZyl/.dotfiles, so many config files are similar and also the overall look.

+I have an AMD graphics card, so i use radeontop for getting the GPU data.
+The Nvim configuration works for NvChad.
+I include weather using OpenWeatherMap API.
+If you want to use it you will have to create an account and ask for an API key, then substitute the key inside the `~/scripts/weather.py` file.

 ***THIS IS SUPER IMPORTANT***
 ----------------------------------------